nshalabi/IronKit/README.md

 # IronKit

-### Add Python support to your redteam tools using IronPython, but without any dependencies (IronPython DLLs or Python installation).
+### Add Python support to your red-team tools using IronPython, but without any dependencies (IronPython DLLs or Python installation).

 # Introduction